 This is no time for complacency.
 This is no time to coast, to take a wait-and-see approach to the future.

 Now is the time to work harder than ever for the change we want.
 Because there are no guarantees.

-As activist and author Noam Chomsky said in a recent interview:
+As activist and author Noam Chomsky has pointed out:

 “There is no way to predict.
 Those who have primary responsibility for the multiple crises that imperil us today are hard at work, relentlessly, to ensure that the system they created, and from which they have greatly benefited, will endure — and in an even harsher form, with more intense surveillance and other means of coercion and control.”

 We need your financial support more than ever.
 If you’re in a position to help out, your donation today will be greatly appreciated—and put to good use.
 Thank you!